Create Your First Project

 We begin in aftermath.
 Martin has just learned that Karen’s brother, now ashes in a sideboard, killed his father.
 Nobody knows what to say, so they all keep talking.
 Sharday recites test results.
 Yonni reasserts her version of the truth.
 Karen is proud of her “pathway.”
 Martin just wants to find his socks.

 Back with Martin, Sharday coaxes him through a dramatic re-enactment of his father’s death-by-milk errand.
 It’s wild, touching, manipulative, and cathartic.
 Yonni keeps insisting it was “a terrible accident.”
 Sharday says they hate junkies.
-The line between roleplay and lived trauma keeps bending but they’re all in it now.
+The line between roleplay and lived trauma keeps bending but they’re stuck in it now.

 As the episode builds, Dayne prepares to confront the bullies outside.
 Macca shows him how to “shape up.”
 Doug cracks jokes.
 Dayne steels himself.
 And at the same time, Cherry is ushered into Domingo’s chair, repurposed as a birthing throne, her contractions timed by the slosh of bodily fluids being caught in plastic containers.
 It’s chaos.
 It’s glorious.
 It’s real-time.
 It’s Mayoonderie.